dimonomid/tneo/README.md

    return SUCCESS;
 }
 ```
+The code above is simplified; in the real TNKernel code things are usually more complicated.

 If you have multiple `return` statements or, even more, if you have to perform some action before return (`tn_enable_interrupt()` in the example above), it's great job for `goto`: